CodeIsJustLikeMagic/DiscordCalendarBot/README.md

 - use the search field to find 'calendar'
 - Then enable the Google Calendar API (through klicking on 'Manage')

-For the notification, when a new event is created in a calendar, you need to set up a https address that google can reach for the push notifications.
+For the notification, when a new event is created in a calendar, you need to set up a https address that google can reach, for the push notifications.
 API_CALLBACK_FOR_PUSH_NOTIFICATIONS